AYJACKSON-ICS4U/20time-log-due-every-saturday-night-awebs/README.md

 Made progress towards GUI interface.
 Action buttons will be on the right side of the screen with an optional text status for the button beside it.
 This makes the inferface simple, easy to understand and work with.
 Added a **current file open text** beside the open a file button.
 Program status will now correctly display when there is a problem opening a file, when a file has been opened and when the file chooser has been closed.

 ![Third gui picture with improved cleaner design](https://imgur.com/Zs4OtJh.png)

+#### Week 7 (Oct 30 - Nov 3)

+This was a slower week.
+Made progress towards leaning the Apache POI library to start coding the generator next week.
+I plan on opening the file through the Apache POI library and making edits towards the file next week and outputting a new file.
+These changes will not be the actual changes but small changes that will be altered for the final project (this is so I can go through using all the necessary steps).